 Disappearing Island Tide Chart

-As mentioned, it is the daily tidal change that makes this island shrink or grow.
-It’s best to access Disappearing Island when it’s low tide this way you can claim your section.
+As mentioned, the daily tidal change makes this island shrink or grow.
+It’s best to access Disappearing Island for easy access when it’s low tide.
+This way, you can claim your section.
 You also need to follow the tides to know when to exit.
 Here are the tide charts:

 You can only reach Disappearing Island via boat or personal watercraft.
-Although there is no public ferry system to get there, it is easily accessible – you can get there on your own boat or rent a boat.
-Given that the island has restricted access is one of the charms, it adds to the sense of adventure.
+Although there is no public ferry system to get there, it is easily accessible – you can get there on your boat or rent a boat.
+Given that the island has restricted access, it is one of the charms; it adds to the sense of adventure.

 Can you kayak to Disappearing Island?